deanwampler/Contract4J5/contract4j5/README.txt

 or
 	6c) ant all

-The jar files "contract4j5_XYZ.jar" and "contract4j_XYZ-test.jar" in the current directory will be built and the unit/acceptance tests will be executed.
+The jar files "contract4j5.jar" and "contract4j-test.jar" in the current directory will be built and the unit/acceptance tests will be executed.
 The tests generate a LOT of output, but they should all pass.
+Also, there will some warnings which fall into two categories:
+1) Warnings in some unit tests when test annotations are used without the required @Contract annotation.
+This is deliberate for those tests.
+2) Unavoidable unchecked casts involving generics.

 Next, we'll look at code examples, then return to a discussion of invoking and configuring Contract4J5.